-But isn’t that true for every generation, especially given the rapid evolution of technology?
+Isn’t that true for every generation, especially given the rapid evolution of technology?

 My father shares his memory of the day his family first received electricity.
-They were living on a farm in Wisconsin during the Depression.
+They were living on a farm in Wisconsin during America’s Great Depression.
 A truck rumbled down their dirt road, unrolling a thick black cable, then fastened it to a central pole near the barn.
 My grandfather had placed a floodlight at the top, and when he turned on the power, my father still exclaims, “It was magic!”
 His parents allowed him and his brothers to stay up late, joining the fireflies as they cavorted in the artificial light on that late summer evening.

 My father went on to a storied career, part of it as a key component of the Apollo program in the 1960s.
 Think of it: from rudimentary electricity to a man on the moon!
-And the dizzying evolution continues!
+And this dizzying evolution continues!
 Today, my dad holds a million times more computing power in his smartphone than all the computers that guided our first lunar missions.